-At Binaryfolks, we carry out rigorous testing after every milestone.
-This is because, if the bugs are caught early, it is easier and uncomplicated to fix them rather than fixing them when the whole application is working.
+At BinaryFolks, we carry out rigorous testing after every milestone.
+This is because, if the bugs are caught early, it is easier and less complicated to fix them rather than fixing them when the whole application is working.
 This considerably helps reduce software development costs too.

-The process doesn’t end with deployment.
+The web development process doesn’t end with deployment.
 Software maintenance has a huge role to play in the complete web development process.

 The purpose of software maintenance is modifying and updating software applications to correct bugs, enhance capacity and add features to improve the performance of the system.

 Any updates, modifications, bug fixes, patches and developing additional features in order to increase the performance of existing software is incorporated in software maintenance.

 Ensure that if anything comes up, your software team fixes it right away.
 Any wrong information or outdated content leads to loss of potential client.
 BinaryFolks offer 90 days free bug support.

 Finally, always keep in mind that coding is not the only integral part of web development.
 The web development process is divided into steps and every step is crucial for the success of a project.
 BinaryFolks adheres to all these steps and ensures at the end of the day, there are absolutely no negative surprises for our clients when times come for delivery.
 Take a look at our complete stages of website development here.